isaacnfairplay/template_to_json/README.md

    ```bash
    uv run templator --help
    ```
-   The CLI exposes `extract` and `synthesise-circles` subcommands that document the planned workflow.
-Both commands currently report that their implementations are forthcoming.
+   The CLI exposes `extract` and `synthesize-circles` subcommands. `extract` performs vector extraction with an automatic raster fallback and writes exporter-backed outputs (defaulting to `percent_width` JSON).
+The `synthesize-circles` helper generates circular layouts via the geometry synthesiser with the same exporter defaults.

 ## Library Goals